laravel/docs/errors.md

 <a name="deduplicating-reported-exceptions"></a>
 #### Deduplicating Reported Exceptions

-Everytime the `report` helper is called with an exception it will be reported.
-This means you may wind up reporting the same exception multiple times throughout your application.
+If you are using the `report` function throughout your application, you may occasionally report the same exception multiple times, creating duplicate entries in your logs.

-If you would like to ensure that a single instance of an exception is only every reported once you may call the exception handler's `dontReportDuplicates` method in the `boot` method of your service provider.
+If you would like to ensure that a single instance of an exception is only every reported once you may call the exception handler's `dontReportDuplicates` method in the `boot` method of your service provider:

 ```php
 use Illuminate\Contracts\Debug\ExceptionHandler;